 By background I’m a historian and social researcher specialising in Christianity and social change in modern/contemporary Britain, but with a range of other research interests besides.

-Outside of life at the Trust you might find me playing the cornet, baking bread, reading history books, enjoying days out and lego-building with the family, getting outdoors and enjoying the natural world, helping lead children’s and youth groups or tree planting projects with my church, or struggling to keep pace with the list of home decorating jobs!
+Outside of life at the Trust you might find me playing the flugel horn, baking bread, reading history books, enjoying days out and lego-building with the family, getting outdoors and enjoying the natural world, helping lead children’s and youth groups or tree planting projects with my church, or struggling to keep pace with the list of home decorating jobs!
 I occasionally manage to squeeze out a blog posting at Mystic Trumpeter.